alfwatt/KitBridge/KitBridge.md

     - ILWindow

-The `IL_UI_KIT` and `IL_APP_KIT` `#defines` can be used to segregate implementations when needed, e.g. ILApplicationDelegates might use them to initilize the app for each platform in it's `main(...)` function:
+The `IL_UI_KIT` and `IL_APP_KIT` `#defines` can be used to segregate implementations when needed, e.g. ILApplicationDelegates might use them to initialize the app for each platform in it's `main(...)` function:

     int main(int argc, const char * argv[])